aws/aws-cli/awscli/examples/iam/get-ssh-public-key.rst

         }
     }

-For more information about SSH keys in IAM, see `Use SSH Keys and SSH with CodeCommit <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_ssh-keys.html#ssh-keys-code-commit>`_ in the *AWS IAM User Guide*.
+For more information, see `Use SSH keys and SSH with CodeCommit <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_ssh-keys.html#ssh-keys-code-commit>`__ in the *AWS IAM User Guide*.